At JFS we have a large Special Education Needs department with dedicated and professional learning assistants and mentors

 In Year 7, there are two Springboard Mathematics groups.
 These comprise of a small group of students who achieved Level 3 or below in their Key Stage 2 Mathematics SATs.
 In addition, we offer students the HAclney Lit programme.
 Some students with a Statement/EHC Plan are withdrawn from Modern Foreign Languages and have additional one-to-one support.

 In Year 8, the SEN department teaches the lowest sets in Mathematics.
 SEN teachers support the mainstream English lessons through a combination of team teaching and withdrawal.
 Students not following the Modern Foreign Languages curriculum are given additional literacy support.

 In Year 9, students with literacy difficulties are disapplied from Modern Foreign Languages and given extra literacy lessons.
 Additional in-class support is given across the curriculum.

 At Key Stage 4, targeted in-class support is given for Mathematics and English through team-teaching with the subject teacher.
 An ASDAN course in Personal and Social Development is offered to students as a Life Skills course.

 A Study Skills course is taught to students with specific learning difficulties.

-An alternative course, taught by SEN staff, comprising Entry Level English, Entry Level Mathematics, Entry Level Geography, one ASDAN course and a day at Paddington Arts Centre, where students follow a Media Editing Course, is offered for those students for whom the mainstream GCSE curriculum is not appropriate.
+An alternative course, taught by SEN staff, comprising Entry Level English, Entry Level Mathematics, Entry Level Geography and a one ASDAN course is offered for those students for whom the mainstream GCSE curriculum is not appropriate.